apollographql/apollo-kotlin/ROADMAP.md

 ## Apollo Kotlin Compose

 [Jetpack Compose](https://developer.android.com/jetpack/compose) is a declarative UI framework for building Android UIs written in Kotlin.
-We [are](https://github.com/apollographql/apollo-kotlin-compose) [experimenting](https://github.com/apollographql/apollo-kotlin-compiler-plugin) with a few different approaches for supporting Compose in the Apollo Kotlin library.
-Our 3.8.0 release introduced an experimental API for use with Compose but gathered little feedback.
-We're planning to revisit this with more ambitious goals in terms of fragments colocation, error boundaries and more generally integration with the UI framework.
+[Apollo Kotlin Compose](https://github.com/apollographql/apollo-kotlin-compose) is an experimental framework that, along with a [special compiler plugin](https://github.com/apollographql/apollo-kotlin-compiler-plugin), provides APIs for Compose users with the Apollo Kotlin library.
+This new framework has ambitious goals in terms of fragments colocation, error boundaries and more generally integration with the UI framework.

 This pattern is encouraged by [Relay](https://relay.dev/docs/tutorial/fragments-1/) and [Apollo Client (TypeScript)](https://www.apollographql.com/blog/optimizing-data-fetching-with-apollo-client-leveraging-usefragment-and-colocated-fragments) and may prove to be valuable to developers using Compose.